amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

 ---
 layout: post
 comments: true
-title: How to implement the image-text contrastive loss correctly in Pytorch
+title: How to implement the image-text contrastive loss in Pytorch
 author: Jianfeng Wang
 ---